tusharagrahari214/Real-Estate-Project/README.md

 ## Credits 🙌

-Developed with passion and precision by Gaurav Kumar & Team.
-For inquiries or feedback, reach out to gauravkumar1w@gmail.com.
+Developed with passion and precision by Tushar.
+For inquiries or feedback, reach out to tusharagrahari10@gmail.com.

 Acknowledgments to the brilliant creators of Express.js, CSS, Node.js, MySQL, and external APIs for their invaluable contributions.